ximenahan/Nikahub/README.md

 ---

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache-2.0 license](LICENSE).
 Feel free to use, modify, and distribute it as permitted.

 ---